golkhandani/image-hero/README.md

 # Technologies

 ## Sharp
-`Sharp` is a image editor for nodejs with c/c++ code which makes it fast and reliable;
+`Sharp` is an image editor for nodejs with c/c++ code which makes it fast and reliable;
 We also used `image-pal-sharp` plugin in order to extract colors of image as hex;

-You can see the full documentation of [sharp](https://sharp.pixelplumbing.com/) and for any related questions!
+You can see the full documentation of [sharp](https://sharp.pixelplumbing.com/) and [image-pal](https://github.com/asilvas/image-pal) and for any related questions!

 ## Minio